quhar/kodi_jsonrpc/README.md

 }
 ```

-Main type for interacting with Kodi
+Connection is the main type for interacting with Kodi

 #### func  New